jasmith1503/surfs_up/README.md

 - The location with the fewest observations was in Wahiawa, HI with 511.

 Summary:
-Below are two different histograms which detail the tempures using 12 bins (1 for each "month")
+Below are two different histograms which detail the temperature using 12 bins (1 for each "month")
 - June had over 60+ observations of the temperature of ~71F

 ![June_temps](resources/jun_temps.jpg)